![]() |

 briefly explain the scanning technique used by much of the world's television

-broadcasters up until the digital transition, and still in use today,
+broadcasters up until the digital transition, and still in use today in some places in the world and even in the U.S. on LPTV stations and translators,

 Two Same Colors] is not of much interest to most.
 In film, each frame is a unique photograph.
-In NTSC video, a fairly complex but organized method of scanning is used in order to accurately reproduce images.
-The scanning of the image, in both the camera and the television receiver, is done by an electron beam moving in horizontal lines across the target image (camera end) or screen (receiver end).
-Simultaneously, the electron beam moves down to the bottom of the image, where it is then sent to the top to scan again.
-The horizontal lines are scanned alternately.
+In NTSC video, a fairly complex but organized method of scanning was used in order to accurately reproduce images.
+The scanning of the image, in both the camera and the television receiver, was done by an electron beam moving in horizontal lines across the target image (camera end) or screen (receiver end).
+Simultaneously, the electron beam moved down to the bottom of the image, where it was then sent to the top to scan again.
+The horizontal lines were scanned alternately.
 The odd lines are scanned in the first pass, the even lines in the second pass.
 This process is called "interlacing" and was developed to reduce flicker, an artifact of the scanning process.
 Each scan of the image is called a field and involves half of the total horizontal lines (262.5 to be exact).
 Two complete scans are required to accumulate all 525 lines, and this is called a "frame."
-A total of 60 fields are scanned each second (or 30 frames per second).
+A total of 60 fields are scanned each second (or 30 frames per second.
+Interlacing techniques have carried over to digital video formats as well.
 To

 accurately reproduce the image being scanned by the camera, both camera